lammps/lammps/doc/src/fix_charge_regulation.rst

 .. code-block:: LAMMPS

     fix base_reaction all charge_regulation 2 3 base_type 4 pH 7.0 pKb 6.0 pIp 7.0 pIm 7.0

 where the fix will attempt to charge :math:`\mathrm{B}` (discharge :math:`\mathrm{B}^+`) to :math:`\mathrm{B}^+` (:math:`\mathrm{B}`) and insert (delete) a hydroxyl ion  :math:`\mathrm{OH}^-` of atom type 3.
-If in the command line neither the acid_type nor the base_type is specified, for example
+If neither the acid or the base type is specified, for example

 .. code-block:: LAMMPS

-    fix salt_reaction all charge_regulation 2 3 pH 7.0 pIp 2.0 pIm 2.0
+    fix salt_reaction all charge_regulation 4 5 pIp 2.0 pIm 2.0

-the fix simply inserts or deletes an ion pair of a free cation (atom type 2) and a free anion (atom type 3) as is done in a conventional grand-canonical MC simulation.
+the fix simply inserts or deletes an ion pair of a free cation (atom type 4) and a free anion (atom type 5) as is done in a conventional grand-canonical MC simulation.

 The fix is compatible with LAMMPS sub-packages such as *molecule* or *rigid*.
 That said, the acid and base particles can be part of larger molecules or rigid bodies.
 Free ions that are inserted to or deleted from the system must be deﬁned as single particles (no bonded interactions allowed) and cannot be part of larger molecules or rigid bodies.
 If *molecule* package is used, all inserted ions have a molecule ID equal to zero.